Ciphertext Malleability in Lattice-Based KEMs as a Countermeasure to Side Channel Analysis: Preliminaries

 \subsubsection{Parameters}

+Its design adapted from LPR relies on several instances of the Module-LWE (M-LWE) and Module-LWR (M-LWR) problems.
+It uses vectors in $R_q^k$ and square matrices in $R_q^{k\times k}$.
 ML-KEM offers three levels of security and different sets of parameters for each level:

-The compression factor applied to the message in ML-KEM is denoted $d_m$.
-ML-KEM does not use a specific notation for the parameter $d$ from Equations \ref{eq:comp} and \ref{eq:decomp} when applied to the message as it is always $1$.
-Another interesting point is the use of the compression to reduce the size of the ciphertext in ML-KEM, with the relevant parameters being $d_u$ and $d_v$.
+The compression factor applied to the message in ML-KEM is denoted $d_m$ in Table \ref{tab:kyb_params} as ML-KEM does not use a specific notation for the parameter $d$ from Equations \ref{eq:comp} and \ref{eq:decomp} when applied to the message, as it is always $1$.
+Another interesting point is the use of compression to reduce the size of the ciphertext in ML-KEM, the relevant parameters being $d_u$ and $d_v$.
 The compression functions are defined as $Decompress_q$ for \Enco and $Compress_q$ for \Deco.